gagocarrilloedgar/congestion-tax-calculator/readme.md

 - Add health check and entry point testing
 - Rename == over === to improve type integrity
 - Remove vehicle null check as they have no overlap
+- Refactor both isTfollFreeDate and isTollFreeVehicle so its tollearable to change
+- (Question) Looking on the internet appeared more Holidays thatn the ones added on the given code.
+As I was not sure which ones were holidays and which ones were prior, I left the given holidays and included a function to check days prior to holidays.

 ## Acknowledgements